fabienAstia/dream-team-bs/README.md

 <script type="module" src="../dist/dream-team-bs.umd.min.js"></script>
 ```

-Now, you can configure your javascript in `rollup.config.js` as you want or use the default configuration already in place.
+Now, you can configure the input/output javascript in `rollup.config.js` as you want or use the default configuration already in place.

 To bundle your imports and configuration, run :
 ```bash
 npm run build-bs
 ```
 As before, this will generate a minified JS file.
-You can link it to your head.
+You can link it to your HTML's <head>.

 ## Commands summary
 Use bash